 Your questions should be free of all of the following survey errors.

 Poor mobile optimization

 Ignoring mobile respondents could cut your survey’s feasibility by almost half – which is significant, to say the least.
-With more than 44% of all traffic on the Lucid Marketplace on mobile devices (smartphone or tablet), mobile optimization is key.
+With more than 44% of all traffic on our platform on mobile devices (smartphone or tablet), mobile optimization is key.